-Scaling your sales team – growing it to meet your company’s increasing demands and replicating the same success at each new level – will come with challenges; that’s unavoidable.
-But it also gives you the opportunity to create a super-team that’ll deliver closed deals and peak sales numbers for years to come.
+Scaling your sales team — growing it to meet your company’s increasing demands and replicating the same success at each new level – will come with challenges.
+That’s unavoidable.
+But it also gives you the opportunity to create an all-star team that’ll deliver closed deals and peak sales numbers for years to come.

-Your sales team is yours to mold and shape to fit the needs of your organization.
-Based on the goals you target, your strategic approach to turn your team into sales gurus will vary, but the end goal is the same: to scale your sales team successfully, thus exponentially grow your business.
+The good thing is that you can build and train your sales team to fit the needs of your organization.
+Based on the goals you target, your strategic approach to turn your team into sales experts will vary, but the end goal is the same: to scale your sales team successfully, thus exponentially growing your business.

 But that’s not always how it goes.
 Instead, sales leaders and managers get lost in the process, and they lose their ability to align teams around common missions.

-7 Key Ways to Squash Common Scaling Problems for Sales Teams
+8 Key Ways to Prevent Common Scaling Problems for Sales Teams

-Getting back on track after your attempt to scale your sales team goes wrong is easier said than done, I know.
+Getting back on track after your attempt to scale your sales team goes wrong is easier said than done.
 Still, it’s far from impossible.
-All you have to do is understand your problems, then get gritty and creative to tackle them.
+All you have to do is understand your problems and then start fixing each one of them strategically.

 Start with these seven solutions.